manodeep/TesseRACt/README.txt

 The easiest way to install TesseRACt from the source code is to clone the repository using mercurial.

-1. **Install mercurial if you don't have it.** This is easy to do via `pip install hg` or `pip install hg --user` if you do not have admin privileges.
+1. **Install mercurial if you don't have it.** This is easy to do via `pip install hg` (or `pip install hg --user` if you do not have admin privileges).
 2. **Clone the TesseRACt repository.** Move to the directory where you want to install TesseRACt.
 Then issue the command `hg clone [https link]` where `[https link]` should be the bitbucket link.
+3. **Run the setup script.** Move into the tesseract directory and run the setup script via `python setup.py install` (or `python setup.py install --user` if you do not have admin privileges).

 --------------------------------------------------------------------------------